llorz/SGA18_orientation_BCICP_dataset/README.md

 - The script `run_example.m` shows how to load the **ground-truth correspondences**, pre-computed **segmentation**, and saved **maps**.
 It is also included that how we measured the pre-vertex accuracy of the maps.
 - Our baselines are (1) BIM, (2) WKSini + ICP and (3) PMF.
 (2) is not included here, but the maps can be easily computed by applying 10 iterations of ICP to "WKSini_direct" and "WKSini_symm".
 - Measuring these maps on **all** the given correspondence should give the curves shown in the paper.
-- The released code is optimized a bit, and it will give better maps than the ones stored here.
 - Please do not forget to cite the paper [LRVD algorithm](https://ieeexplore.ieee.org/document/6832586/?arnumber=6832586) if you use the dataset in your work.
 Thanks (〃ﾉωﾉ)